R\'enyi entropy of single-character CFTs on the torus: Calculating the R enyi entropy

 \subsection{Constructing the differential equation for the conformal blocks}

 First, let us make some comments on the $k\geq 2$ cases, with four distinct conformal blocks.
-Since there are four conformal blocks, we know that the blocks have to satisfy a fourth order differential equation:
+Since there are four conformal blocks, we know that the blocks have to satisfy a fourth-order differential equation:

 where